Last updated June 18, 2026

 postgres | postgres | UTF8 | en_US.UTF-8 | 76 MB |

-column shows our database size is 76 MB.
+The Size column shows our database size is 76 MB.

 See Choosing the Right Heroku Postgres Plan for which Heroku Postgres plan fits your database size.

-Prepare the Database Dump
+Create and Upload the Database Dump

 Before starting, either set your system to read-only mode, or bring all your dependent services offline and notify end users of the current maintenance status.